Asian Fixed Income outlook

 The euro stands to benefit most if U.S. outflows accelerate, supported by Europe’s commitment to fiscal expansion.
 While our long‑term view remains that the USD is structurally overvalued, we remain tactical in the near term on the back of near-term market volatility.

-Source: First Sentier Group as at 18 March 2026
+Source: First Sentier Investors, Bloomberg as at 31 March 2026

 Important Information